 However, just because you shouldn’t take your CBD on an empty stomach doesn’t mean you should take CBD with just anything.
 Adding CBD to a stomach full of high-sugar and high-starch foods will also likely affect the process, leaving you feeling a bit uneasy as well.
 This is because CBD acts best alongside healthy fats (hence why your CBD oils pair with coconut oils, typically) and even certain complex carbs.
 When they interact with these more nutritious foods, the cannabinoid can break down easier, react better, and leave your stomach feeling a whole lot more at ease.

-Thankfully, if you take CBD on an empty stomach, nothing drastic will occur.
-And, for some, the body may act best without food in the belly.
-It simply depends!
-Some consumers find that taking their dose of CBD first thing in the morning is the best way to experience full effects without anything in the stomach.
-But, for others, that’s the exact route to a stomachache.
+If you take CBD on an empty stomach, nothing drastic will occur, and for some people, the body may act best without food in the belly.
+Some find taking their dose of CBD first thing in the morning is the best way to experience the full effects without anything in the stomach.
+But for others, that’s the exact route to a stomachache.

 Even though consuming CBD on an empty stomach can result in a few uncomfortable side effects, these side effects are quite easily combated.